tobitotaku/ai-brain-tumor/README.md

 ---

-## 🤝 Contributing
+## Contributing

 This is a student project for the Hogeschool Rotterdam retake.
-For questions or collaboration:

-**Team Members:**
-- Musab Sivrikaya
-- Jim Tronchet
-- Ozeir Moradi
-- Tim Grootscholten
-- Tobias Roessingh

 **Institution:** Hogeschool Rotterdam
 **Program:** Minor AI in Healthcare